memgraph/docs/docs/installation/windows/docker-installation.md

 ---
 id: docker-installation
-title: Install Memgraph Platform on Windows with Docker
+title: Install Memgraph Platform on macOS with Docker
 sidebar_label: Install Memgraph Platform (recommended)
-slug: /install-memgraph-on-windows-docker
+slug: /install-memgraph-on-macos-docker
 pagination_prev: installation/overview
 pagination_next: connect-to-memgraph/overview
 ---

-The following article outlines the basic steps necessary to install and run **Memgraph Platform** on Windows with Docker.
+The following article outlines the basic steps necessary to install and run **Memgraph Platform** on macOS with Docker.

 **Memgraph Platform** contains:
 - **MemgraphDB** - the database that holds your data